Bhagat Singh: Influence

+Jantar Mantar, New Delhi during 2026 Delhi Jantar Mantar protests holding Bhagat Singh's poster with his quote: "If the deaf are to hear, the sound has to be very loud."

 Subhas Chandra Bose said that: "Bhagat Singh had become the symbol of the new awakening among the youths."
 Nehru acknowledged that Bhagat Singh's popularity was leading to a new national awakening, saying: "He was a clean fighter who faced his enemy in the open field ... he was like a spark that became a flame in a short time and spread from one end of the country to the other dispelling the prevailing darkness everywhere".
 Four years after Singh's hanging, the Director of the Intelligence Bureau, Horace Williamson, wrote: "His photograph was on sale in every city and township and for a time rivaled in popularity even that of Mr. Gandhi himself".

 Legacy and memorials

-The then President, Pratibha Patil honoring the sculptor Ram V. Sutar who prepared the statue of Bhagat Singh, which is unveiled at the Parliament House of India, in New Delhi on 15 August 2008.
+The then President, Pratibha Patil honouring the sculptor Ram V. Sutar who prepared the statue of Bhagat Singh, which is unveiled at the Parliament House of India, in New Delhi on 15 August 2008.